oayres/react-ssr/README.md

   }
 ```

-🏆 You should now have server-side rendering setup. **Keep reading if you haven't used the babel plugin.**.
+🏆 You should now have server-side rendering setup. **Keep reading if you haven't used the babel plugin.**

 ## Without babel plugin